 - Add value to card (this will be charged to the credit card linked to your Apple Wallet)

-How to Charge Your Digital Suica Card
+How To Charge Your Digital IC Card

 IC card machine at a JR station © Chris Rowthorn

-What If You Cannot Link a Card to Apple Wallet?
-Is There a Workaround?
+What If You Cannot Link A Card To Apple Wallet?
+Is There A Workaround?

 Importing a physical Icoca card into an iPhone © Michael Rogers

-Install a Digital IC Card Before Arriving and Skip the Lines at the Airport
+Install A Digital IC Card Before Arriving And Skip The Lines At The Airport

 If you install your digital IC card before arriving in Japan, you’ll be able to skip the lines at Narita and Haneda airports.
 At Narita, you can use the digital Suica to pass through the turnstiles for the JR lines.
 Then, you can use it to buy a reserved seat for the Narita Express from reserved seat ticket machines on the platform.
 At Haneda, you can use the digital Suica to cover your fare on the Tokyo Monorail or Keikyu line (no reserved seat ticket needed).
 I describe this in more detail on my Top 10 Japan Travel Hacks page.

-What Can You Pay with a Digital IC Card?
+What Can You Pay With A Digital IC Card?

 - local trains (both JR and private lines)